howl-anderson/chinese-wikipedia-corpus-creator/README.md

 ### Prerequisites

-Python3 is well supported, while python2 is not tested yet.
+Python 3.4+ is well supported, python2 is not supported.

 #### python packages
 install requirements by: